PEAK-Legacy/Trellis/README.txt

 And all you have to do to get the benefits, is to divide your code three ways:

-* Input code, that sets trellis cells or calls modifier methods (but does not run inside trellis rules)
+* Input code, that sets trellis cells or calls modifier methods (but does not run *inside* trellis rules).
+This kind of code is usually invoked by GUI or other I/O callbacks, or by top-level non-trellis code.

-* Processing rules that compute values, but do not make changes to any other cells, attributes, or other data structures (apart from local variables)
+* Processing rules that compute values, and/or make undo-able changes to cells or other data structures.

-* Action rules that send data on to other systems (like the screen, a socket, a database, etc.).
+* Output rules that send data on to other systems (like the screen, a socket, a database, etc.).
 This code may appear in ``@trellis.observer`` rules, or it can be "application" code that reads results from a finished trellis calculation.

 The first and third kinds of code are inherently order-dependent, since information comes in (and must go out) in a meaningful order.
-However, by putting related outputs in the same action rule (or non-rule code), you can ensure that the required order is enforced by a single piece of code.
+However, by putting related outputs in the same observer (or non-trellis code), you can ensure that the required order is enforced by a single piece of code.
 This approach is highly bug-resistant.

-Second, you can reduce the order dependency of input code by making it do as little as possible, simply dumping data into input cells, where they can be handled by processing rules.
+Second, you can reduce the order dependency of input code by making it do as little as possible, simply dumping data into input cells, where it can be handled by processing rules.
 And, since input controllers can be very generic and highly-reusable, there's a natural limit to how much input code you will need.

-By using these approaches, you can maximize the portion of your application that appears in side effect-free processing rules, which the Trellis makes 100% immune to order dependencies.
-Anything that happens in Trellis rules, happens *instantaneously*.
-There is no "order", and thus no order dependency.
+By using these approaches, you can maximize the portion of your application that appears in side effect-free (or at least undo-able) processing rules, which the Trellis makes 100% immune to order dependencies.
+Anything that happens in Trellis rules, happens *instantaneously*, in a logical sense.
+Ther is no "order", and thus no order dependency.

 In truth, of course, rules do execute in *some* order.
 However, as long as the rules don't do anything but compute their own values, then it cannot matter what order they do it in.
-(The trellis guarantees this by automatically recalculating rules when they are read, if they aren't already up-to-date.)
+(The trellis guarantees this by automatically recalculating rules whenever their dependencies change, and undoing any calculations that "saw" out-of-date or inconsistent values.)

 The Side-Effect Rules